chelsea-designs/first-milestone/README.md

         ![Clear nav bar](assets/images/testing/nav-bar.png "Clear nav bar")
         2. Every page contacts a contact form.
         ![Contact form at bottom of page](assets/images/testing/contact-form.png "Contact Form")
-        3. The footer contains links to the businesss social media channels as well as the business' email and phone number.
+        3. The footer contains links to the business' social media channels as well as the business' email and phone number.
         ![Social links in footer](assets/images/testing/social-links.png "Clear nav bar")
         4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
         ![CNew tab opens for all social media links](assets/images/testing/new-tab.png "New Tab")